While his life may not be like that of the average New Yorker, President Donald Trump has countless ties to the city.

 Father's buildings in Queens and Brooklyn

 Fordham University, father's Brooklyn office

-Upper East Side and beyond
+Upper East Side

 NYC real estate portfolio